tusharhrb/tusharhrb/README.md

 <!-- **tusharhrb/tusharhrb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on DSA with C++
+- 🔭 I’m currently working on DSA with Python
-- 🌱 I’m currently learning C++ and Machine Learning with Python
+- 🌱 Also learning Machine Learning with Python
-- 💬 Ask me about: Technology, C++, Python, Machine Learning, Web Development, Animation
+- 💬 Ask me about: C++, Python, Machine Learning, Web Development, Technology
 - 📫 How to reach me: t.bamanke@outlook.com
 <!-- - ⚡ Fun fact:  -->